drhenner/ror_ecommerce/README.md

 Please feel free to ask/answer questions in our [Google Group](http://groups.google.com/group/ror_ecommerce).

-Install RVM with Ruby 1.9.2 or Ruby 1.9.3.
+Install RVM with Ruby 1.9.3.
-If you have 1.9.2 or 1.9.3 on your system you're good to go.
+If you have 1.9.3 on your system you're good to go.
 Please refer to the [RVM](http://beginrescueend.com/rvm/basics/) site for more details.

 Copy the `database.yml` for your setup.